 9.3 Seal of the Association

 The Secretary has control and custody of the Seal, unless the Board decides otherwise.
-The Seal of the Association can only be used by an officer authorized by the Board.
-The Board must pass a motion to name the authorized officer.
+The Seal of the Association can only be used by a member of the Executive authorized by the Board.
+The Board must pass a motion to name the authorized Executive.

 9.4 Cheques and Contracts of the Association

-The Treasurer and other Directors appointed by the board have signing responsibility for all cheques drawn on Association bank accounts.
-Two signatures are required on all cheques
+The Treasurer and other Directors appointed by the Board have signing responsibility for all cheques drawn on Association bank accounts.
+Two signatures are required on all cheques.

-No two members who are related may have cheque signing authority at the same time
+No two members who are related may have cheque signing authority at the same time.

-All contracts of the Association must be signed by the Officers or other persons authorized to do so by resolution of the Board.
+All contracts of the Association must be signed by the Executive or other persons authorized to do so by resolution of the Board.

 9.5 Keeping and Inspection of the Books and Records of the Association

-The Secretary keeps a copy of the Minutes and records minutes of all meetings of the Board and the Executive
+The Secretary keeps a copy of the Minutes and records minutes of all meetings of the Board and the Executive.

 The Board keeps and files all necessary books and records of the Association as required by the

-By-laws, the Societies Act, or any other statute or law
+Bylaws, the Societies Act, or any other statute or law.

 All financial records of the Association are open for inspection by the Voting Members

-Other records of the Association are also open for inspection, except for records that the Board designates as confidential
+Other records of the Association are also open for inspection, except for records that the Board designates as confidential.

+All records may be stored in digital form.

-A voting Member wishing to inspect the books or records of the Association must give fourteen (14) days written notice to the President or the Secretary of the Association of his/her intention to do so.
+A Voting Member wishing to inspect the books or records of the Association must give fourteen (14) days written notice to the Chair or the Secretary of the Association of their intention to do so.

 9.6 Borrowing Powers

-The Association may borrow or raise funds to meet its objects and operations but such is subject to all conditions of signed leases.
+The Association may borrow or raise funds to meet its objects and operations, but such is subject to all conditions of signed leases.
 The Board decides the amounts and ways to raise money, including giving or granting security.

 9.7 Payments

-Members, Directors or Officers of the Association will not receive any payment for being a
+Members, Directors or Executive of the Association will not receive any payment for being a

-Member, Director or Officer
+Member, Director or Executive.

-Reasonable personal expenses incurred while carrying out duties of the Association may be reimbursed only with prior approval of the Board
+Reasonable personal expenses incurred while carrying out duties of the Association may be reimbursed only with prior approval of the Board.

-The Association may host, once a year, the directors at an informal social event.
+The Association may host, once a year, the Directors at an informal social event.

-10 Article XI - Protection and Indemnity of Directors
+10 Article IX - Protection and Indemnity of Directors

-The Association shall indemnify a Director, a former Director, a person acting as its representative, or their heirs against all costs, charges and expenses, in respect of any civil, criminal or administrative proceeding to which s/he is made a party by reason of being a Director of the Association if:
+The Association shall indemnify a Director, a former Director, a person acting as its representative, or their heirs against all costs, charges and expenses, in respect of any civil, criminal or administrative proceeding to which they are made a party by reason of being a Director of the Association if:

-she/he acted honestly and in good faith with a view to the best interests of the Association; and
+they acted honestly and in good faith with a view to the best interests of the Association; and

-in the case of legal action that is enforced by a monetary penalty, she/he had reasonable grounds for believing that her/his conduct was lawful.
+in the case of legal action that is enforced by a monetary penalty, they had reasonable grounds for believing that their conduct was lawful.

-11 Article XII - Conflict of Interest
+11 Article X - Conflict of Interest

-A conflict of interest occurs when a Director or someone with a close relationship to the Director may benefit indirectly or directly as a result of a pending decision
+A conflict of interest occurs when a Director or someone with a close relationship to the Director may benefit indirectly or directly as a result of a pending decision.

-A Director of the Association shall disclose fully the nature and extent of any potential or present conflict of interest
+A Director of the Association shall disclose fully the nature and extent of any potential or present conflict of interest.

-A Director of the Association who has an interest in a tender or contract to be submitted to the Association shall immediately resign him/herself from any voting position or discussion of the said matter
+A Director of the Association who has an interest in a tender or contract to be submitted to the Association shall immediately recuse themselves from any voting position or discussion of the said matter.

 No Director shall be a director on any other Community Association board or executive.

-12 Article XIII - Amending the By-laws
+12 Article XI - Amending the Bylaws

-The By-laws of the Association may be changed, altered, or added to by a Special Resolution at any Special or Annual General Meeting of the Association
+The Bylaws of the Association may be changed, altered, or added to by a Special Resolution at any Special or Annual General Meeting of the Association.